 - On/off switch

 With simpler models, the only on/off capacity is through the plug.
 More sophisticated models have programmable timers with shut-off capacities.
-Many will specifically look for a food dehydrator with timer.
+Many will specifically look for a dehydrator model with a timer.

 - See-through window